hallav/LuxUS/README.md

 The *run_luxus.py* script can be used to run the LuxUS analysis for the desired input data, which has first been prepared with the *prepare_data_for_LuxUS.py* script.
 The script loads the input data, fits the model with using the chosen model fitting method, calculates the Bayes factor and saves it into the result file.
 The computation time can also be saved if desired.
 As the script is run on one genomic window at a time, it is possible to parallelize the computation of Bayes factors if desired.

-With parameter *-a* the algorithm to be used for fitting the model parameter can be chosen, with Hamiltonian Monte Carlo sampling being the default option.
+With argument *-a ALGORITHM* the algorithm to be used for fitting the model parameter can be chosen between Hamiltoanian Monte Carlo (HMC) sampling and Automatic Differentation Variational Inference (ADVI), with Hamiltonian Monte Carlo sampling being the default option.
 When performing model fitting with HMC, the standard Stan fit summary can be found from the Python log file.
 If desired, the sample chains and histograms of the samples for the variance parameters for the cytosine and replicate random effects and the noise term, fixed effect coefficients and lengthscale parameter can be plotted.
 When using ADVI for model fitting, the input files are first saved as temporal [R dump files](https://pystan.readthedocs.io/en/latest/conversion.html).
 Then CmdStan is called using [subprocess package](https://docs.python.org/2/library/subprocess.html) in Python and temporal sample files are produced as a result.
 The samples are extracted from these files and used for Bayes factor calculation.
 After this the temporal files are removed by the script.
 Before running this script with ADVI chosen as the model fitting method, the Stan model should be built using CmdStan.
 This can be done by running [*make* command](https://github.com/stan-dev/cmdstan/wiki/Getting-Started-with-CmdStan) for the Stan model file (.stan file) in the CmdStan folder.
 The result will be stored in the same folder where the original .stan file was located.
 This should be the same folder from which the *run_luxus.py* script is run.

-The script uses a precompiled Stan model if possible by pickling the Stan model.
+The script uses a precompiled Stan model if possible by pickling the compiled Stan model after first usage.
 Please see the description on the [PyStan manual page](https://pystan.readthedocs.io/en/latest/avoiding_recompilation.html).

 ```
 usage: run_luxus.py [-h] -d INPUT_DATA -o OUTPUTFOLDER -i INPUTFOLDER -j